tide-foundation/Tide-h4x-for-Privacy/README.md

     }
     ```
 1. Run the command `npm run build`.
 This will compile the website to the /dist folder.
 1. Copy the contents of the \src\Raziel.Front\dist\ to your webserver folder.
-This can be via xampp, a htdocs folder or simply placing the contents in your main drive root folder (C:\).
+Simply place the contents in your main drive root folder *C:\ (there should be 2 files and 2 folders)*.
+An alternative is to have it in your webserver like Xampp, IIS or a htdocs folder.
 1. Open .\index.html.
 You should now be able to login using the account credentials created in section *Account Creation*.

 ### Social